9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 The FireCuda 530’s standout number is endurance.
 The 2TB model is rated for 2,550 TBW (terabytes written) — significantly higher than most competitors at the same capacity.
 That rating means the drive can handle constant game installs, deletions, and reinstalls for years without meaningful degradation.
 The 4TB model pushes that to 5,100 TBW according to Seagate’s specs.

 Seagate also includes Rescue Data Recovery Services, which provides professional data recovery assistance if the drive fails.
 That’s a meaningful safety net missing from most competitors.
-The tradeoff: at $279.99 for 2TB, the FireCuda 530 is the most expensive M.2 option on this list by a notable margin.
-The Lexar NM790 delivers comparable read speeds at $249.90 for 4TB.
-The Corsair MP600 PRO LPX hits 2TB for $154.99.
+The tradeoff: the FireCuda 530 usually sits at the expensive end of this list.
+The Lexar NM790 delivers comparable read speeds for less per terabyte, and the Corsair MP600 PRO LPX undercuts it at 2TB.
 Endurance and Rescue Services justify the premium if those matter — otherwise there are better-value options below.

 • 7,300 MB/s sequential read speeds via PCIe Gen 4 NVMe